mrphoebs/ursa/README.markdown

 	chmod +x ursa

+gems required to run ursa are

+	haml
+	tilt
+	maruku

 the executable should be accessible when it is run in a new directory with the following directory structure.